Do They Really...I Mean Really...Get It?

 According to Jo Boaler in Mathematical Mindsets, there is often this myth that students are gifted or advanced in mathematics, because they are fast with math facts.
 I'm sure you can picture these students.
 The student who always finishes early.
 The student who always knows the answer.
 The student who may seem bored in class.
+Without the challenge of the logic involved, these tasks truly can seem below these students' levels, because they are simply replicating a process.

 What if we considered math topics as an opportunity to go deeper into the content?
 What if a student finished a problem and then looked at the problem in another way?
 What if instead of moving on to something else, the student took the initiative to truly understand why the mathematics works?
 Sounds awesome, right?